animator/learn-python/contrib/ds-algorithms/regression.md

 ## 11. Random Forest Regression

 ### Description
 Random Forest Regression is an ensemble method that uses multiple decision trees to improve predictive accuracy and control over-fitting.

-### Use Case
-Used for complex regression tasks where accuracy is important.
+Ensemble learning is a method in machine learning that aggregates predictions from multiple models to produce a more precise and robust prediction.

 ### Code Sample
 ```python